This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 It is easy to finish the tour and then grab lunch in the cafe before walking through the adjoining tunnel to the Library of Congress.
 The tunnel walk takes about 10 minutes.

-Time: Food is ready made to order.
+Time Estimate: Food is ready made to order.
 Seating is open seating.
 Factor in 45 minutes or more for lunch.

 Library of Congress

 The Library of Congress was founded in 1800 and is the oldest Federal cultural institution.
 It is also the largest library in the world, holding millions of books, films, newspapers, audio recordings, and more that can be accessed for free on the premises and online.
-This was one of my favorite things to do in the capital because the architecture of the historic building was so stunning.

 In addition to the impressive collection, the structure’s intricate architecture is truly captivating.
 As soon as you walk into the library you’ll be immersed in the ornate details of the quotes, symbols, and meaning crafted into every aspect of the building.

-Time: 1 to 1.5 hours to walk through the halls and view the displays.
+Time Estimate: 1 to 1.5 hours to walk through the halls and view the displays.
 Hours as of 2023 are 10 a.m. to 5 p.m. and closed on select days.

-Capitol Hill Stroll
+Capitol Hill

-Capitol Hill is the neighborhood encompassing the Capitol building, Senate House of Representatives, and the Supreme Court and a few others.
-You can walk past the Supreme Court and take pictures en route to the National Portrait Gallery
+Capitol Hill is the neighborhood surrounding the Capitol Building, Senate House of Representatives, the Supreme Court, and a few others.

-Time: 15 minutes or longer depending on how long you want to spend walking around.
+Time Estimate: 15 minutes or longer depending on how long you want to spend walking around.
 The buildings are close together.

 The National Portrait Gallery

-You do not need a reservation.
-The nice part is this museum stays open later than other Smithsonian museums in the National Mall.
 You can head here after a day of exploring and still enjoy an exhibit or two before the museum closes at 7 p.m.
 Because the gallery is open later, it makes a perfect late afternoon activity.

-Time: 1 to 2 hours depending on how many exhibits you plan to visit.
-Hours as of 2023 are 11:30 a.m. to 7 p.m.
+Time Estimate: 1 to 2 hours depending on how many exhibits you plan to visit.
+Hours as of 2025 are 11:30 a.m. to 7 p.m.

-Dinner in Downtown DC
+Dinner and a Night Out in Downtown DC

 Night out in Washington DC

-Day 3 starts at the Arlington National Cemetery followed by The National Archives Museum to see the Constitution.
-In the afternoon, visit museums and cafes at the National Mall.
 Finish the day with dinner and a show or exhibit at Fords Theater or Kennedy Center.

 Arlington National Cemetery

-This is the largest military cemetery in the United States covering 639 acres, and the final resting place of over 400,000 United States military veterans.
-It is home to the Tomb of the Unknown Soldier and the resting place of John Kennedy and other noted Americans.
-There are many memorials to visit along the paved trails.
+The cemetery is home to the Tomb of the Unknown Soldier and the resting place of John Kennedy and other noted Americans.
+You’ll find notable memorials to visit along many of the paved trails.

 You can arrive at Arlington Memorial by car or on the Metrorail system, at the Arlington Memorial stop.
 There is an ID check at the entrance, so be sure to bring an ID.
-You can walk the trails, and there is also a trolley that shuttles visitors to major sites throughout.

 You can also take the trail up the hill from the cemetery a short ways to the Netherlands Carillon and the Marine Corps War Memorial.

-Time: 1.5 to 2 hours to walk the grounds and join in watching the changing of the guard at the Tomb of the Unknown Soldier.
+Time Estimate: 1.5 to 2 hours to walk the grounds and join in watching the changing of the guard at the Tomb of the Unknown Soldier.

 The National Archives Museum

 From Arlington Cemetery you can walk, bike, take the Metrorail, or drive to the National Archives Museum, which is part of the National Mall.
-This is where many of the Smithsonian Museums are, and they are free.
-They are also open most days of the year.

-Entry is free.
-You can make a reservation or walk up.
-However, reservations for timed entry are strongly recommended during busy months, and are helpful for planning.
 I walked up, and was fortunate to wait in line for only 15 minutes without a reservation.
 The museum is open 10 a.m. to 5:30 p.m.

 If you want to keep the momentum going, you can visit a museum cafe in one of the Smithsonian museums for lunch.
-There are also many food trucks throughout the National Mall green that serve quick bites, think burgers, soft pretzels, drinks and desserts.

 Museums at the National Mall